 A Legacy of People Caring for People

-In the 1970s, a group of visionary local residents recognized the need for a Life Plan Community (formerly known as Continuing Care Retirement Community) in Williamsburg.
+In the 1970s, a group of visionary local residents recognized the need for a Life Plan Community in Williamsburg.
 In 1985, their hard work and dedication came to fruition as Williamsburg Landing opened its doors.

 Since that time, Williamsburg Landing has continued their vision, ever vigilant in identifying emerging needs and responding accordingly.
 As a result, this community has continued to grow and add new neighborhoods and living options, services and amenities.

-Today, we celebrate 32 years of a unique legacy – caring for residents and caring for the greater community.
+Since 1985 we have been celebrating a unique legacy – caring for residents and caring for the greater community.

 Williamsburg Landing’s tradition of providing gracious retirement living has maintained a continual commitment to expanding services and programs to meet the changing needs of residents.